dimanikulin/dimanikulin/AIForSWArchitects_en.md

 The result I have put into [Round 2](./AIForSWArchitects_Assistance2_en.md).

+TBD images

 ## Final round

 As it still did not provide the assitance I need I decided to have one more round with it.

-And new version of [Assistance Input 3](./AIForSWArchitects_Input3_en.md) appeared with more details and much more targeted.
+And new version of [Assistance Input 3](./AIForSWArchitects_Input3_en.md) appeared with more details and much more targeted, but strcuture was the same as for round 2

 The result I have put into [Round 2](./AIForSWArchitects_Assistance3_en.md).

+Here it failed to generate proper PlantUML for Context View.

+TBD images

 # To be or not to be - to use or not to use